Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 3. The canceling team must notify the opposing coach of their acceptance of one of the proposed dates or forfeit within 24 hours of optional dates being provided.

-4. If any of these timelines/procedures are not followed, coaches must notify the age level coordinator immediately for resolution.
+4. If any of these timelines/procedures are not followed, coaches must notify the league immediate for resolution.

 2. Avoiding Forfeits: